 And the shift happened when I started to give back, honestly.
 It shifted my mind in that it took my winter moment and brought it into a spring moment.
 I say that because my lens changed.

-I didn't change, nothing changed in my life, I still was unemployed, I still was struggling.
+I didn't change, nothing changed in my life, I still was unemployed, and I still was struggling.
 But the way that I saw things changed, and as a result of that, my whole perspective changed.

 And then a door of opportunity became open for me.
 I landed a brand new job that I never even thought I would have.
-And it pivoted me in a place where I recreated myself and redesigned my life.
+And it pivoted me to a place where I recreated myself and redesigned my life.

 And I say that because I believe the impetus of gratitude led to open doors of opportunity.
 My mindset had to change for my life to change.
 And though it wasn't, you know, "Voilà!
 It was magic!"
 But over time, I was able to become more self-aware.

-Self Awareness was the first part because I was doing some research on gratitude and they said, a grateful person is one that's emotionally mature.
+Self Awareness was the first part because I was doing some research on gratitude and they said, a grateful person is emotionally mature.
 When I saw that research I'm like, "Oh, my goodness, that's amazing!"

 Emotional immaturity is a fundamental framework for gratitude.
 I believe the first step is, is self-awareness, self-discovery, whatever you want to call it.
 That is the first step.